Tabs and Windows

 Importing and exporting bookmarks

-To import bookmarks, click on the Vivaldi menu button Vivaldi menuFile > Import Bookmarks and Settings and select, where you want to import the bookmarks from.
+To import bookmarks, click on the Vivaldi menu button Vivaldi menuFile > Import Applications or Files and select where you want to import the bookmarks from.
 Alternatively, click on the Import icon Import button located near the top right corner in the Bookmark Manager.

 Bookmarks can be imported from another browser you have installed on the same computer or from a Bookmarks HTML file.
 In case the other browser is not listed in the import dialog, export the bookmarks as an HTML file from the source browser and import the HTML file to Vivaldi.